dowjones/tokendito/docs/README.md

   --version             Displays version and exit --configure           Prompt user for configuration parameters --username OKTA_USERNAME
                         username to log in to Okta.
-You can also use the OKTA_USERNAME environment variable.
+You can also use the TOKENDITO_OKTA_USERNAME environment variable.
   --password OKTA_PASSWORD
                         password to log in to Okta.
-You can also use the OKTA_PASSWORD environment variable.
+You can also use the TOKENDITO_OKTA_PASSWORD environment variable.
   --profile USER_CONFIG_PROFILE
                         Tokendito configuration profile to use.
   --config-file USER_CONFIG_FILE